Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the largest amount of data (in units of MB per second) that can be moved across the external memory interface in a second.
-The number is worked out by multiplying the interface width by its memory clock speed.
-In the case of DDR RAM, the result should be multiplied by 2 once again.
-If it uses DDR5, multiply by 4 instead.
-The better the memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the largest amount of information (measured in MB per second) that can be transferred across the external memory interface within a second.
+It's calculated by multiplying the card's interface width by its memory clock speed.
+If the card has DDR memory, it must be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
+The higher the bandwidth is, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied per second.
-This figure is calculated by multiplying the total number of texture units by the core clock speed of the chip.
-The higher this number, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in one second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied in one second.
+This figure is calculated by multiplying the total texture units of the card by the core clock speed of the chip.
+The better this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in a second.

-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card could possibly write to its local memory per second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the number of Render Output Units by the the core speed of the card.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel rate also depends on lots of other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to reach the max fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip can possibly record to its local memory in one second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the number of Raster Operations Pipelines by the the core speed of the card.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel rate also depends on many other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the max fill rate.

 Display Prices